Personal Sponsor Entry: Create Account

 3. APS Commitments

-B. APS expressly commits that it will not use any Olympic or Paralympic IP in any Campaign(s) in violation of the Act or other applicable law, including:
+A. APS expressly commits that its Campaigns during the Applicable Games Periods will comply with the Guidance.
+APS expressly commits that it will not use any Olympic or Paralympic IP in any Campaign(s) in violation of the Act or other applicable law, including without limitation:

 - Olympic Symbol/Paralympic Symbol

-- Olympic/Paralympic emblems, mascots, pictogram and graphics
+- Olympic/Paralympic/LA28/USOPP/OCOG emblems, mascots, pictograms and graphics

 - USOPC emblems: Flag/5-Rings and Flag/3-Agitos emblems